 - If we heat the solution at 40 oC, only about 15 minutes are needed (x51 less time).

 - if we add salt in the vinegar solution at 20 oC, only 6 minutes are needed (x140 times less time).

 - but…if we heat the vinegar solution at 40 oC and add salt, it could kill bacteria in under 1 minute (x830 less time).

 In a bowl put in your vegetables or fruits.
 Heat water at 50 oC and put it in the bowl.
 Add 2-3 tablespoons of vinegar and salt.
 Let your vegetables in the solution for several minutes.
 Rinse thoroughly.

 Another great way to wash vegetables and fruits is baking soda.

 Baking soda can remove surface pesticide residues effectively (2).
 Certainly, a baking soda solution is better than tap water.
 Even from other commercial solutions.

 Moreover, baking soda solution can remove pesticide surface residues in 15 minutes.

 Seems like, 10 gr of baking soda per 1 liter of water is enough to remove most pesticide surface residues.
 The baking soda solution is a really cheap way to wash your veggies.
+Also, it’s 100% edible, with amazing health benefits.
 You can buy baking soda in bulk.
 It’ll last forever.

 Add 1 gr of baking soda per 100 ml of water, to make a cheap but effective baking soda solution, in order, to wash vegetables and fruits, against pesticides.